Structural business statistics overview

 - An enterprise death amounts to the dissolution of a combination of production factors, with the restriction that no other enterprises are involved in the event.
 An enterprise is only included in the count of deaths if it is not reactivated within two years.
 Equally, a reactivation within two years is not counted as a birth.

 The internal market remains one of the EU’s most important priorities.
 The central principles governing the internal market for services were set out in the EC Treaty.
-This guarantees EU enterprises the freedom to establish themselves in other Member States and the freedom to provide services on the territory of another Member State other than the one in which they are established.
+This guarantees EU enterprises the freedom to establish themselves in other EU Member States and the freedom to provide services on the territory of another Member State other than the one in which they are established.
 The objective of the Services Directive 2006/123/EC of 12 December 2006, on services in the internal market, is to eliminate obstacles to trade in services, thus allowing the development of cross-border operations.
 It is intended to improve competitiveness, not just of service enterprises but also of European industry as a whole.
-In December 2006, this Directive was adopted by the European Parliament and the Council with transposition by the Member States required by the end of 2009.
 It is hoped that the Directive will help achieve potential economic growth and job creation.
 By providing for administrative simplification, it also supports the better regulation agenda.

 - European Business: Facts and figures — 2009 edition